Skip to content

 Capture a project

-Information: There are different ways to georeference the images:
+In PIX4Dcatch, there are two ways to georeference the images:

-1. Tap the record button record button and slowly move the device to start capturing.
-The app will automatically start capturing images based on the selected settings.
+1. Tap the record button record icon and begin moving the device slowly.
+The app will automatically start capturing images according to the selected settings.

-3. After the capture is complete, tap save button to save the captured project.
-The cancel button cancel button can be used to abort a project while capturing.
+3. Tap the save button play icon upon capture completion.
+The cancel button cancel icon may be used to abort a project while capturing.

 • Project Name.